The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Numerical Methods

 After fitting each individual simulation, we aggregate posteriors across runs with the same resolution and plasma parameters.
 This is the key step in our procedure, where we average out the inevitably large fluctuations in any single realization.
+For a given configuration, all realizations are statistically equivalent and differ only in their random driving, so we combine their posterior samples with equal weighting.
 Fitting each simulation separately preserves the phase structure of each realization, while still averaging over ensemble variability.
-This is crucial, because identical realizations may enter the nonlinear and saturated phases at slightly different times relative to one-another.
-Accurately constraining these transition times is essential for robustly measuring the nonlinear growth dynamics, which would be averaged out if all simulations were fit simultaneously.
-All the results we present in the remainder of this study are derived from these aggregated samples.
+This is crucial, because identical realizations may enter the nonlinear and saturated phases at slightly different times relative to one another.
+Accurately constraining these transition times is essential for robustly measuring the nonlinear growth dynamics, which would be averaged out if all instances of a configuration were fit simultaneously.
+All the results we present in the remainder of this study are derived from these aggregated samples; percentiles of these derived quantities are reported in Table~\ref{table:summary}, and the raw data, along with our implementation of the routines discussed here, are publicly available online \citep{mydata}.